wmacevoy/facts/README.md

     return FactsMain(argc,argv);
 }
 ```
-You should be explicit about this if you are optimising your tests (-O) which may cause the auto-register to fail because of memory optimizations, or if you want your main to do more than just check your facts.
+You should be explicit about this if you are optimising your tests (-O as a compile flag) which may cause the auto-register to fail because of memory optimizations, or if you want your main to do more than just check your facts.

 Here is a simple complete example (sample.cpp since it has a C++ struct):